top of page

 Mo continued, “This prophet’s prose is able to knock you flat on your back with the reality of God’s love, drowning the lies of performance-based religion.”

-Dalton furrowed his brows.
+Dalton brows furrowed.
 “What do you mean?”

 “Rigid obedience is nothing more than a patch kit for a leaky boat.
 Eventually you run out of epoxy and begin to go under.
 None of us have what it takes to make it across this angry sea, called life.
 Eventually we flounder.
 We mess up and lose our will to perform.
 Our boats start sinkin’.”